A STUDY OF THE DIFFERENCES BETWEEN THE TRIBULATION AND THE DAY OF GOD’S WRATH

 I believe that the Holy Spirit used “oikoumenee” to refer to a limited portion of the world because of the verses quoted above, which obviously are limited, and also because He makes a distinction in such passages as Acts 17:24-31 between “kosmos” (“world”) and “oikoumenee” .
 Actually the passage in Acts 17:24-31 is an excellent example of how the Holy Spirit uses precisely the word He wants that best conveys His meaning.
 Verse 24 reads, “…the God who made the world (kosmos)”, and verse 26 reads, “From one man He made every nation of men, that they should inhabit the world (kosmos)”.
 But in verse 31 we read, “He will judge the world (oikoumenee) with justice by the Man He has appointed” It is clear that the Holy Spirit makes a distinction between “oikoumenee” and “kosmos”.
 The “kosmos” was created by God, and man will inhabit the “kosmos“, but God will judge the “oikoumenee“, the inhabited world.
 In my opinion this passage does answer the question as to whether there is a difference between “kosmos” and “oikoumenee”.

-We will now begin our study of the Greek word “ge“.
+We will continue our study with a consideration of the Greek word “ge“.
 “Ge” is the most complex word that is translated “earth” or “world” because it could mean one of three things.
-It can refer to land as opposed to water, it can refer to earth as opposed to heaven or it could refer to a region or nation as opposed to the whole earth.
+It can refer to the ground,, it can refer to earth as opposed to heaven or it could refer to a region or nation as opposed to the whole earth.
 Fortunately, in every case the meaning is made quite clear by the context and/or a parallel passage.

 Because it makes no sense to say that the tribulation will come upon a limited portion of the earth to test the entire earth, I believe we must conclude that it will come upon a limited portion, i.e. the portion that is the subject of the Bible, which is the old Roman Empire.